VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 It is recommended upgrading Prometheus to [v2.12.0](https://github.com/prometheus/prometheus/releases) or newer, since the previous versions may have issues with `remote_write`.

+Take a look also at [vmagent](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmagent/README.md), which can be used as faster and less resource-hungry alternative to Prometheus in certain cases.

 ### Grafana setup

 Create [Prometheus datasource](http://docs.grafana.org/features/datasources/prometheus/) in Grafana with the following Url: